google/styleguide/pyguide.md

 <a id="access-control"></a>
 ### 3.15 Access Control

-If an accessor function would be trivial you should use public variables instead of accessor functions to avoid the extra cost of function calls in Python.
+If an accessor function would be trivial, you should use public variables instead of accessor functions to avoid the extra cost of function calls in Python.
 When more functionality is added you can use `property` to keep the syntax consistent.

 On the other hand, if access is more complex, or the cost of accessing the variable is significant, you should use function calls (following the